EyasuTeshome/shifttracker/soft-skills/mod-0-giving-and-receiving-feedback-part-2.md

 ## Learning objectives

 - Recognize and practice receiving constructive feedback as a gift and an opportunity for growth.
+- Learn about and practice giving constructive feedback to teammates.

 ### Estimated time: .5h